finos/common-domain-model/documentation/source/documentation.rst

     price Price (1..1)
     assetIdentifier AssetIdentifier (1..1)

-The ``Price`` type that is encapsulated within ``PriceNotation`` requires the definition of one of the price types represented in its data structure, which collectively support all the types for all of the products in the CDM.
+The attribute "price" is of type "Price", which requires the selection of one of the attributes that describe different types of prices.
+The set of attributes collectively support all products in the CDM.

 .. code-block:: Java